Ayushi308/MFT_UI/README.md

-# MFT_UI
+# MFT-CLIENT-FRONTEND
-Start Instruction:
+This is the UI component of the project.
+The backend can be found [here](https://github.com/anish-kristipati/mft-ui-backend.git)

+## Installation Instructions
+- Clone this repository
+- Navigate to the MFT_UI Folder and run the following from the terminal:
-1.npm init
+    - npm init
-2.npm install --save-dev electron
+    - npm install --save-dev electron
-3.npm start
+    - npm start